 Jordan hosted the world’s biggest science event, which brought together 3,000 scientists from over 100 countries.
 The 2017 World Science Forum (WSF) opened at the shores of the Dead Sea on November 7, under the theme “Science for Peace”.

-Held every two years, the WSF aims to provide a unique global platform for fruitful dialogue on new emerging issues affecting science, policy and society.
-It brings together scientists, policymakers, industry, representatives of civil society and the media to set out the common tasks ahead in tackling these issues, according to the UNESCO website, which described the WSF as one of the leading contemporary events of global science policy.
+Held every two years, the WSF aimed to provide a unique global platform for fruitful dialogue on new emerging issues affecting science, policy and society.
+It brought together scientists, policymakers, industry, representatives of civil society and the media to set out the common tasks ahead in tackling these issues, according to the UNESCO website, which described the WSF as one of the leading contemporary events of global science policy.

 - 21st Century Interdisciplinary Science & Technologies

 - Public Engagement Talking Science to non-Scientists

 - Emerging Concerns in Managing Radicalisation among Youth